jhuapl-bio/taxtriage/README.md

 ## About

-TaxTriage a flexible, containerized bioinformatics pipeline for identification of pathogens within short- or long-read metagenomic sequence data, generated from complex samples/specimens (e.g., respiratory swabs, lesion swabs, whole blood).
+TaxTriage a flexible, containerized bioinformatics pipeline for identification of pathogens within short- (Illumina) or long-read (ONT, PacBio) metagenomic sequence data, generated from complex samples/specimens (e.g., respiratory swabs, lesion swabs, whole blood).
 The workflow includes various software packages to perform quality control, classification, read mapping, as well as generation of confidence metrics and a final report listing anticipated pathogens of relevance.

 ![](assets/taxtriage_schematics.png)